Split Rock Mountain Wild Forest

 Lodging may be found in the nearby communities of Essex, Westport and Elizabethtown

-Adirondack Regional Tourism Council (leaves DEC website), Adirondack Coast (leaves DEC website) and Champlain Area Trails (leave DEC website) can provide information about other recreation, attractions and amenities in this area.
+Adirondack Regional Tourism Council (leaves DEC website), Adirondack Coast (leaves DEC website) and Champlain Area Trails (leaves DEC website) can provide information about other recreation, attractions and amenities in this area.

 Numerous guide books and maps are available with information on the lands, waters, trails and other recreational facilities in this area.
 These can be purchased at most outdoor equipment retailers, bookstores, and on-line booksellers.